 Advantage #2 — It can improve employee morale.

 A stacked ranking system is built on the idea of recognizing and celebrating employees who work hard and produce great results.
 Several studies have found that the more consistently a leader recognizes employees’ good work, the more engaged and satisfied they will be.
-Stacked ranking allows HR leaders to celebrate the wins of their top performers while also encouraging their underperformers to improve their workplace performance.
+Stack ranking allows HR leaders to celebrate the wins of their top performers while also encouraging their underperformers to improve their workplace performance.

 Disadvantage #2 — The process can trigger feelings of fear and shame.

 With stacked ranking, leaders are forced to place their employees along the bell curve.
 This means that only 10-15% of your employees can be classified as your highest performers, even if more people fall within this category.
 When your performance management strategy becomes more subjective rather than objective, employees can quickly become disengaged or feel anxious at work.
 These negative feelings can lead to employees being dissatisfied in their roles.

 A Flexible Approach to Performance Management